Table of Contents

-Can you predict if a doctor will get sued for malpractice…just by listening to her voice?
+Can your gut instincts predict if a doctor will get sued for malpractice…just by listening to her voice?

-Can you tell if a tennis pro will default on a serve…before he actually serves?
+Can you trust your instincts to tell if a tennis pro will default on a serve…before he actually serves?

 Can you know if a piece of art is forged at first glance?